wigginst/www-1/docs/source/wordcount.rst

-Word Count
+WordCount
 ==========
-Word Count is a simple and easy to understand algorithm which can be easily implemented as a mapreduce application.
+WordCount is a simple and easy to understand algorithm which can be implemented as a mapreduce application.
 Given a set of text documents, the program counts the number of occurrences of each word.
-The algorithm consists of three main sections.
+The algorithm consists of three main sections:

     1. Main Program
     2. Mapper
     3. Reducer

-An example of Hadoop Word Count is as follows:
+An example of Hadoop WordCount is as follows:

 .. image:: images/figures/wordcount.png
    :height: 300px